Superalgos/Superalgos/Docker/README.md

 You can see we have the same ports and volumes mapped.
 We also get a few extra settings like `command`, `environment`, and `restart`.

 - `command` adds an extra setting to the main startup, so the application ends up running with the full command `node platform noBrowser minMemo`.
 The base of that command is defined as the `ENTRYPOINT` in the `Dockerfile` that builds the container.
-- `user` defines the UID and GID the container should run as so that the data can be persisted with the correct permissions in the Data-Storage, Log-Files, and My-Workspaces directories that we created on the host.
+- `user` defines the UID and GID the container should run as so that the data can be persisted with the correct permissions in the My-Data-Storage, My-Log-Files, and My-Workspaces directories that we created on the host.
 If you leave this out, the container will use the built in `superalgos` user which has `uid: 1001` and `gid: 1001`.
 Instead of using variables, you could also hard-code these UID and GID numbers into the configuration.
 - `restart` tells Docker to restart the container if an error occurs.

 Save the file and exit the editor.
 If you are using `vim`, hit escape and then type `:wq!` or press `shift + Z + Z` (two capital Z's).